 Since the Food and Drug Administration hasn’t given the green light on any non-prescriptive products, care should be exercised since one can’t be too sure about what constitutes the product.

 This is why you always need to look for QR codes on hemp products.

-They are scannable from any smart phone, and other smart devices, and will show you EXACTLY what is in the product.
+They are scannable from any smart phone, and other smart devices, and will show you EXACTLY what is in the product via a third party lab analysis.
 You’ll see things like pesticide traces, heavy metal screenings, and the mg CBD per product.

 The CBD industry has made a lot of strides over the years and its potential seems to be limitless.
 Whether you are a CBD oil guru or first time user, at New Phase Blends, you’ll be taken care of.

 Our product array such as Sleep Gummies for a good night’s sleep, “go” CBD energy oil, and “Sooth” topical CBD balm is just a tip of what we have to offer.
 Check out our selection for your diverse needs.

 We are always on the lookout for new ways of blending our rich hemp extracts to help offer relief from a variety of the challenges that life can give you.